5.9 Occupational Safety and Health (OSH)

 • in an Unauthorized Absence (UA) status.

-Regardless of the severity of the injury or occupational illness/disease, an incident will minimally require the submission, in ECOMP, of the two documents below:
+Regardless of its severity, the injury or occupational illness/disease, will minimally require the completion of the following two forms, in ECOMP:

 a.
 The OSHA 301, Injury and Illness Incident Report